Antonov An-148: Development

 In 2002, production of the first three prototypes was begun at AVIANT.
 On 17 December 2004, the first prototype completed its maiden flight.
 The second prototype joined the testing programme in April 2005.
 During the certification programme, the two prototypes performed about 600 flights in total.
-On 26 February 2007, the aircraft, its D-436-148 engine and the AI-450-МS auxiliary power unit were certified by the Interstate Aviation Committee of Russia and the State Aviation Administration of Ukraine.
+On 26 February 2007, the aircraft, its D-436-148 engine and the AI-450-МS auxiliary power unit were certified by both the Interstate Aviation Committee of Russia and the State Aviation Administration of Ukraine.